 Among many other things, here are the main advantages of switching to a help desk to manage your email support:

-- No collision: Conversations are assigned to reps in most help desks and warn reps when another rep is viewing or replying to a conversation to avoid duplicate replies.
+- No collision: Conversations are assigned to agents in most help desks and warn agents when another team member is viewing or replying to a conversation to avoid duplicate replies.

 - Better visibility: Reps are able to easily view the conservation history between a customer and a company while replying to a customer, speeding up average handling time.